WillWu88/Capstone-2023/Capstone-Docs/Modeling & Coding Notes/PID controllers.md

         self.sat_val = sat_val
 ```
-In a separate function, we have the current error function which is the current set point substracted by the current reading.
+In a separate function, we have the current error function which is the current set point substracted by the current reading:
+$$e(t_k) = w_{setpoint} - w_{estimation}$$
 Once this calculation is done, we can implement the discrete algorithm and return the corrected state.
 Finally, all of the parameters will be updated accordingly.

 ## 3. ROS nodes

+Two PID nodes were created, one that publishes the velocity input $\tau$ and the steering angle $\theta$.
+See [[PiCar Modelling and Simulation]] for the detailed state-space model of the car.

 ### a.
 Velocity PID publisher